jimmurphyiv/sql-2-afternoon/README.md

 <br />

 1. Find all customers with fax numbers and set those numbers to `null`.
+-update customer
+set fax = null
+where fax is not null;

 2. Find all customers with no company (null) and set their company to `"Self"`.
+-update customer
+set company = 'Self'
+where company is  null;

 3. Find the customer `Julia Barnett` and change her last name to `Thompson`.
+-update customer
+set last_name = 'Thompson'
+where first_name = 'Julia' and last_name = 'Barnett';

 4. Find the customer with this email `luisrojas@yahoo.cl` and change his support rep to `4`.
+-update customer
+set support_rep_id = 4
+where email = 'luisrojas@yahoo.cl';

 5. Find all tracks that are the genre `Metal` and have no composer.
-Set the composer to `"The darkness around us"`.
+Set the composer to `"The darkness around us"`. update track set composer = 'The darkness around us' where genre_id = (select genre_id from genre where name = 'Metal') and composer is null;

 6. Refresh your page to remove all database changes.

 ### Solution